A Feature by Frances Devlin-Glass on Josephine and George Noble Plunkett’s British Intelligence File.

 How much of the revolutionary story did British Intelligence not know?
 It seems quite a bit.
 To answer this, I need to provide some back-story of the period before the file opened on 29 December 1916, and I draw on Honor O Brolchain’s two accounts (one an edition of her grandmother’s eye-witness testimony, All the in Blood (2012), and the other a biography, 16 Lives Joseph Plunkett, 2012) and her academic paper on George Noble Plunkett’s involvement in the first by-election after the Rising (for North Roscommon in 1918).

 On the night of 3 May 1916, when their son Joseph Mary Plunkett, the Irish Volunteer’s ‘Director of Military Operations’ (responsible for military strategy) was allowed to marry Grace Gifford, four hours before his execution, Josephine Plunkett was brought from Mountjoy Prison to Kilmainham Gaol where her husband was jailed.
 Just why Josephine was brought to Kilmainham from Mountjoy Prison is not clear.
 She was not held in the same cell as her husband.
-Neither she nor George was required to witness their son’s marriage, or his death by firing squad.
+Neither she nor George was required to witness their son’s marriage, nor his death by firing squad.
 Joe’s father certainly caught sight of his son for a period of about 20 minutes the previous day and he heard the execution on 4 May.
 Geraldine, their daughter, and a hostile witness whenever her mother was in the frame, claimed Josephine was asleep at the time of the execution.

 Joe was terminally ill and would have certainly died within weeks as a result of glandular tuberculosis.
 When Geraldine, Joe’s sister, saw their father after only two weeks in Kilmainham, she was struck by his appearance: he was dirty, in poor condition, had lost much of his hair, and ‘looked eighty-five’ and not sixty-five.
 This impression of George Noble Plunkett being a fey, unworldly man, and one close to death, is one that permeates the Intelligence record.

 British Intelligence knew a little about George and Josephine’s implication in the Rising, but by no means all, and what they knew had become significant only in retrospect.
 In 1913, Josephine had become the mortgagee of Larkfield at Kimmage, an old mill-site on the Poddle to the west of Dublin.
 Her family had built hundreds of opulent terrace houses with bathrooms in Dublin, mainly south of the Grand Canal since the 1860s – Ranelagh, Rathmines, Donnybrook – and she had engaged in her own entrepreneurialism and turned the existing boilerhouse at Larkfield into ‘palaces’ (Geraldine’s description) by installing bathrooms and indoor toilets for tenants.
 Such cottages normally didn’t have indoor plumbing.
 It was an innovation in the more modern houses built by George and Josephine’s builder fathers, Patrick Cranny and Patrick Plunkett.
-Hardwicke Street Theatre (also part of Josephine’s portfolio) and Larkfield, not necessarily with her knowledge, became a base for training for Irish Volunteers.
+Hardwicke Street Theatre (also part of Josephine’s portfolio) and Larkfield, not necessarily with her knowledge, became bases for training for Irish Volunteers.

 The Irish Volunteer Force had been established as a counter-force to the (newly armed) Ulster Volunteers, though this could not be openly safely acknowledged.
 Redmond’s call to join the British Army in September 1914 resulted in a split between the Irish Volunteers and Redmond’s National Volunteers, and it was answered by the majority of Irish men who went to the Western Front, leaving a depleted force of Irish Volunteers who subsequently adopted secretive IRB methods of recruiting.
 The force of ‘a few thousand’ gradually increased over the next year and a half.
 They were augmented by what Joe’s brother George referred to as ‘Liverpool Lambs’, about 40 refugees from conscription in England – Irish-born or of Irish descent who had returned from Liverpool, Glasgow and London.
 Most of these stayed at Larkfield, in the barn or cottages.
 They were armed and became the Kimmage Garrison, and Michael Collins joined them, ostensibly to do the book-keeping.
 Dublin Castle was convinced that Josephine was funding the Volunteers and kept Larkfield under surveillance.